Dernbach, Westerwaldkreis: Maria Katharina Kasper

 The village owes its popularity primarily to the extraordinary life and work of the blessed Maria Katharina Kasper (May 26, 1820 – February 2, 1898 AD).
 Born and grown up in Dernbach as a child of small farmers, she everywhere noticed the misery and distress of the fellow human being and she was not willing to accept this for the rest of her life.
 Whenever possible, she went to the catholic school, above all because of the religious education.
 As a young woman she founded a pious association of young people, to help those in need.
 Finally the child's vision of a monastic life generously serving the poor and the sick became real in 1851 AD, when she founded the first new congregation of sisters in the 1827 newly established diocese of Limburg (Lahn).
 In the following years further stations were established in and outside of Dernbach.
 When the foundress died (2 February 1898), the congregation Poor Handmaids of Jesus Christ had 193 branches all over the world.
 In the early 20th century the international religious order grew up to more than 4,500 nuns, in Germany, Netherlands, England, USA – just to mention a few countries.
-Maria Katharina Kasper was beatified on April 16, 1978 by Pope Paul VI, as the miracle needed for her beatification was reaffirmed.
+Maria Katharina Kasper was beatified on April 16, 1978, by Pope Paul VI, as the miracle needed for her beatification was reaffirmed.
 The motherhouse – today a modern building complex – houses the so-called Generalate (the order's highest administrative center), and the German provincialate, i.e. the order's administrative center for its province Germany.
 It is situated next to the Parish Church in the centre of the village.
 The order's current leadership consist out of sisters from India, Germany and the USA.
 On March 6, 2018, the Vatican announced the recognition of a new miracle.
 It ist said to have happened in 2011/12 at her intercession in India.
 She was canonized by Pope Francis in Rome on October 14, 2018.

 Historical population

-Community council
+municipality council

 The council is made up of 21 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.